soundg33k/MPDRemote/README.md

 📍 | Track position control
 ➕ | Add album, artist, genre, playlist to current play queue 💬 | VoiceOver compliant
-🌐 | Automatically find mpd server with Bonjour/Zeroconf
+🌐 | Automatically find MPD server with Bonjour/Zeroconf
 🇬🇧 🇫🇷 | English and French localized

 There is no persistence layer apart from cover caching.